UWSP Introduction to Aquaponics Course

 The course was developed jointly by Chris Hartleb, UW-Stevens Point professor of biology, and Rebecca Nelson and John Pade of Nelson and Pade, Inc., a Montello-based company specializing in aquaponics technology, systems and training.
 Aquaponics is the cultivation of fish and plants together in a constructed, re-circulating ecosystem that utilizes natural bacterial cycles to convert fish waste to plant nutrients.

-The next offering for this course is the spring, 2013 semester.
-The lectures run from February 27 – May 10, 2013 and take place online, each with a self-study session followed by a live chat with one of the three instructors.
-The hands-on lab sessions for the three credit course are held May 20-22 at Nelson and Pade Inc.’s demonstration greenhouse in Montello, WI.
+The next offering for this course is the spring, 2014 semester.
+The lectures run from late February 27 – early May and take place online, each with a self-study session followed by a live chat with one of the three instructors.
+The hands-on lab sessions for the three credit course are held in May at Nelson and Pade Inc.’s demonstration greenhouse in Montello, WI.

 “This private/public partnership and the resulting UW-Stevens Point aquaponics course is a new stage in the development of the aquaponics industry and in providing comprehensive training in aquaponics at the university level,” said Hartleb.